d-j-e/SNPPar_test/README.md

 # 7. Run simulated data with SNPPar (observed) and compare expected and observed results

 These next two steps are run iteratively for each replicate to directly save the time and memory information for each run.
-Note that for the simulated data sets only intermediate and simple sorting were tested.
+Note that for the simulated data sets only 'intermediate' and 'simple' sorting were tested.

 ### Command 1: